itsvantae/AWS-Projects/Deploying Static Website on S3/README.md

 # Configuring a static website on Amazon S3

-#
+# Overview of Project ☁️
-Static websites can contain HTML pages, images, style sheets, and all files that are needed to render a website.
-Static websites do not use server-side scripting or a database.
-However, they may contain client-side scripts that run in a user's web browser.
+This project focuses on hosting a static website using Amazon S3.
+Static websites include HTML pages, images, style sheets, and other files necessary for rendering a website.
+Unlike dynamic websites, static websites do not rely on server-side scripting or databases, though they may use client-side scripts that execute in the user’s web browser.

-You can host a static website on Amazon S3 by uploading the content and making it readable by users.
-No servers are needed, and you can use Amazon S3 to store and retrieve any amount of data at any time from anywhere on the web.
+With Amazon S3, you can easily host a static website by uploading your site’s content and configuring it to be accessible to users.
+This approach eliminates the need for server management, leveraging S3 to store and serve data reliably from anywhere on the web, at any time.

+# Steps to be performed
+We'll be going through the following steps to complete our project: